spatie/laravel-options/README.md

 Options::forEnum(Hobbit::class)->toArray();
 ```

-This will return the following array:
+Which will return the following array:

 ```php
 [